-Coordinator, PDAC Models Core, Hale Family Research Center
+Staff Scientist & Coordinator, PDAC Models Core, Hale Family Center For Pancreatic Cancer Research

 Department Of Medical Oncology, Dana-Farber Cancer Institute

 Dr. Annan Yang, PhD is a Staff Scientist with expertise in in vivo modeling and translational research.
-Dr. Yang coordinates the PDAC Models Core within the Hale Family Research Center.
+Dr. Yang coordinates the PDAC Models Core within the Hale Family Center For Pancreatic Cancer Research.
 Her research uses both in vitro and in vivo models to identify new therapeutic strategies for the treatment of pancreatic ductal adenocarcinoma (PDAC).

 Dr. Yang received her PhD in Cellular and Molecular Physiology from Johns Hopkins University in 2011 where she used the tools of conventional mouse genetics to study the impact of the gene dosage imbalance effect in tumorigenesis.
 She found that trisomy of the gene HSA21 identified in Down Syndrome patients had tumor repressive effects in intestinal neoplasia, astrocytoma, and skin carcinoma.
 She identified a key player, a gene called Ets2, increased expression of which was found to reduce tumor burden in mouse models.
 For her postdoctoral training, Dr. Yang joined the lab of Dr. Alec Kimmelman at the Dana-Farber Cancer Institute to study the role of autophagy in the development of pancreatic cancer.
 Currently, Dr. Yang’s efforts are focused on supporting in vivo testing of novel drug compounds and other promising therapies in collaboration with Hale Center investigators, a key component of our small molecule pipeline.